-- 4.1 Have successfully completed the Mountain Leader qualification (or another UIAA-accredited mountain walking leader qualification). - 4.2 Have completed 20 international summer mountain days and gained 20 quality winter days of experience in the UK or overseas (see Appendix 1A). - 4.3 Provide a reference from someone who is prepared to endorse the registration application, preferably a Mountaineering Instructor, Guide or training board approved provider.
+- You must have passed Mountain Leader assessment (or another UIAA-accredited mountain walking leader qualification). - You must have completed 20 international summer mountain days. - You must have completed 20 quality winter days of experience in the UK or overseas (see Appendix 1). - You must provide a reference from someone who is prepared to endorse the registration application, preferably a Mountaineering Instructor, Guide or training board approved provider.
 A long term walking partner or suitable employer could be considered as an appropriate referee.